 Not planning ahead

 Small decisions made now will drastically impact your CRM capabilities down the road.
 You should be thinking 12-24 months out from the software side in order to get there in a relatively efficient way.
 If you think you’re going to roll-out an auto-dialer, then there are things you’ll probably want to do in order to get ready for that now.
 If your CEO is going to ask for connect rates by territory, that may take time and infrastructure that needs custom fields to be set up now.
+You may need the assistance of Mirantis to help provide a background to how you can handle the infrastructure with cloud computing.

 Measure 50 times and cut once.
 If you plan ahead it will save you countless hours down the road.